Services

 lifeline.org.au

-• A 24-hour crisis support phone and online counselling service designed to help anyone through all problems.
+• A 24-hour crisis support phone and online counselling service providing all Australians experiencing emotional distress with access to crisis support and suicide prevention services.

 Mind - Limestone Coast Region